Nutrition and Aging

 - Loss of hearing may lead to less eating out or not asking questions of the waiter or store clerk.

-As we age, we lose lean body mass.
+As people age, lean body mass is lost.
 Reduced muscle mass includes skeletal muscle, smooth muscle and muscle that affects vital organ function, with loss of cardiac muscle perhaps the most important.
-Cardiac capacity can be reduced and cardiac function impaired by chronic diseases such as athero-sclerosis, hypertension or diabetes.
-Changes also occur in the kidneys, lungs and liver, and in our ability to generate new protein tissue.
-In addition, aging can slow the immune system's response in making antibodies.
+Cardiac capacity can be reduced and cardiac function impaired by chronic diseases such as atherosclerosis (hardening of the arteries), hypertension or diabetes.

-Total body fat typically increases with age.
+The most significant result of the loss of lean body mass may be the decrease in basal energy metabolism.
+Metabolic rate declines proportionately with the decline in total protein tissue.
+At the same time, total body fat typically increases with age.
 This often can be explained by lower metabolic rate in addition to too many calories.
-As we age, fat tends to concentrate in the trunk and as fat deposits around the vital organs.
+As people age, fat tends to concentrate in the trunk and as fat deposits around the vital organs.
 However, in more advanced years, weight often declines.
 To avoid gaining weight, calorie intake should be reduced and amount of physical activity can be increased.
 The goal is energy balance.

 As people age, bone density is lost.
 After menopause, women tend to lose bone mass at an accelerated rate, which can lead to osteoporosis.
 Severe osteoporosis is debilitating and serious.
 Fractures and their associated illness and mortality are certainly a concern.
 Also, vertebral compression fractures can change chest configuration.
-This, in turn, can affect breathing, intestinal distension and internal organ displacement.
+This, in turn, can affect breathing, intestinal distension, and internal organ displacement.

 Suggestions for Coping with Change